NorthPointe Christian Schools: History

 NorthPointe Christian Schools was founded as Grand Rapids Baptist Academy in 1972, with 90 students Kindergarten through 8th grade attending.
 In the spring of 1973, 19 acres of property was purchased on Leonard Street, where an 18,000 square foot building was constructed by Visser Brothers Construction.
-The Leonard Street campus opened in September of 1973, with 280 students in attendance from Kindergarten through 10th grade.
+The Leonard Street campus opened in September 1973, with 280 students in attendance from Kindergarten through 10th grade.

-From 1974-1976, portable classrooms were purchased, and Crestview Elementary School was leased from Grand Rapids Public Schools, opening its doors to 300 elementary-age students.
+From 1974 to 1976, portable classrooms were purchased, and Crestview Elementary School was leased from Grand Rapids Public Schools, opening its doors to 300 elementary-age students.
 The graduating class of 1976 (the school's first class) had 14 graduates.
-During the 1978-1979 school year, Crestview Elementary School was purchased by Grand Rapids Baptist Academy.
+During the 1978–1979 school year, Crestview Elementary School was purchased by Grand Rapids Baptist Academy.
 By 1982, Grand Rapids Baptist Academy had 4 elementary campuses (Crestview and 3 satellite schools), and 125 new high school students were added, alongside a special education program.
 A December 1982 letter reported 1,194 students enrolled in Kindergarten through 12th grade.

 In 1990, Grand Rapids Baptist Academy updated their Statement of Purpose: “Grand Rapids Baptist Academy exists in partnership with the home and the church to train each student to integrate the absolute truth of God into every area of life.
 The primary goal of the Academy is to equip students to strive to be fully mature in Christ; so that students may manifest a Christlikeness in character, conduct, and knowledge to the world in which they live.”